10 Healthy Airplane and Road Trip Snacks According to Dietitians

 Aim for one with over 10 grams of protein that has less than 5 grams of added sugar.

-Planning Ahead with These Healthy Airplane and Road Trip Snacks
+Planning Ahead with These Healthy Road Trip and Airplane Snacks

-These snacks are not only suitable for airplanes and road trips but also make great options for work or hotel stays.
+These healthy airplane snacks are suitable for travel in the air or on your next road trip.
+They are also great options for work or hotels.
 Whether you’re looking for healthy travel snacks or simply trying to maintain a nutritious diet while on the road, these dietitian-approved choices have got you covered.

 What are your favorite snacks for staying healthy during your travels?